A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 Things To Know Before Visiting Copenhagen:

-- As many locals love biking, most roads have bike lanes which are frequently packed with bike traffic.
+- As many locals love biking, most roads have bike lanes that are frequently packed with bike traffic.
 Definitely keep an eye on these and try to avoid walking in them to avoid being run over by bikers.

 - Denmark also prides itself on its Christmas traditions.
 So definitely try to visit during the holidays to get a taste of the magnificent Christmas markets and decorations.